ricpol/gcd-utils/README.rst

 * you can skip a field you don't need (there are convenient defaults for needed "SPICLE" fields): just delete the field line from your file.
 By writing only the relevant fields in each sequence, you keep your file more compact and readable;

-* you may repeat the same field more than once in the same sequence: all values will be concatenated in the output;
+* you may repeat the same field more than once in the same sequence: all values will be concatenated in the output.
+Also, "multi-line" fields are allowed: all same-indented lines below the first will be concatenated (open the example files to see how this works);

 * comments (`//` marks) and blank lines are ok and will be ignored;